novaeco/lizardManager/docs/README.md

 See `pin_assignments.md` for wiring instructions.
 See `french_eu_reptile_regs.md` for a summary of French and EU regulations on amateur reptile keeping.

+## Required Hardware

+The following peripherals were used when developing the project:

+- ESP32 development board (e.g. DevKitC or NodeMCU‑32S)
+- DHT22 humidity/temperature sensor on **GPIO4**
+- DS18B20 temperature probe on **GPIO5**
+- Relay module driven by **GPIO2**
+- ILI9341 compatible SPI display connected as shown in the wiring section below

 ## Logs and Interface

 Sensor readings are continually appended to `/spiffs/readings.csv` on the